-What does the Youth Anxiety Center offer young adults and their families to change destructive patterns and treat anxiety?
+What does the Center for Youth Mental Health offer young adults and their families to change destructive patterns and treat anxiety?

 The treatment usually given to people with severe anxiety disorders is quite distinct.
 The aim is to carefully allow the patient to feel anxious while they are with their therapist and then teach them different approaches to calm themselves, such as relaxation and breathing exercises.
-However, since that approach is not always effective the Youth Anxiety Center has developed a treatment program known as the “Launching Emerging Adult Program” (LEAP).
+However, since that approach is not always effective the Center for Youth Mental Health has developed a treatment program known as the “Launching Emerging Adult Program” (LEAP).

 LEAP is an enhanced form of cognitive-behavioral therapy, with specific progressive modules added as appropriate to engage parents and young adults to work together and meet the developmental goals of young adulthood.
 As the young adult learns to manage anxiety through individual and group therapy, the parents and young adults are assisted in setting goals and communicating.
 Families are educated when it is appropriate to let go so that their son or daughter can take on and manage challenges independently.

 The transition from adolescence to adulthood is fraught with naturally occurring anxiety and mood symptoms.
 However, excessive anxiety and depression can stall a healthy transition and keep the emerging adult stuck with being dependent on his or her own family.
 These young adults may start to lag behind their friends as they begin to enter college, handle romance, and make their way in the world.